E-Cigarettes A New York Times article reported that a survey cond... | Channels for Pearson+

 Sample Size Calculation

-Sample size calculation is a statistical method used to determine the number of observations or replicates needed in a study to achieve a desired level of precision.
-It takes into account the confidence level, margin of error, and variability in the population.
-In this case, we need to calculate how many adults should be surveyed to estimate the current e-cigarette usage rate with a specified confidence level and margin of error.
+Sample size calculation is a statistical method used to determine the number of observations or replicates needed to ensure that a survey or experiment can yield reliable results.
+It takes into account the desired confidence level, margin of error, and the estimated proportion of the population exhibiting a certain characteristic.
+In this case, the calculation will help determine how many adults need to be surveyed to accurately estimate the current e-cigarette usage rate.

 Recommended video: